 Like all other EV chargers, using a CCS connector is easy.
 Simply pull up to a supported charging location, follow the instructions on the charging unit, select the connector, and plug it into your car.
 You can use tools like Open Charge Map to locate the connector you need and filter by Type 2 or CCS.

-Generally speaking, the combined charging system connector can supply between 25 kWh and 350 kWh of power.
+Generally speaking, the combined charging system connector can supply between 25 kW to 350 kW of charging CCS power.
 For most EVs, this is enough to charge from zero to 80% in under an hour.
 Though be aware, how fast you can charge on CCS depends on the capability of your electric car.

 Charging an EV is certainly different to filling up a combustion engine vehicle with gasoline, but it needn’t be anymore difficult.
 If you’re in the market for a new EV, before buying it might be useful to see what types of connectors are most freely available in the areas that you drive in often.